MPhil and PhD

 Our MPhil and PhD programmes aim to equip students with the skills to design, research and write an MPhil or PhD to the standard expected by the University of Worcester.

-Students have access to an extensive programme of modules, courses and workshops, offered both face-to-face and online, that will develop their skills and capabilities as a researcher and equip them with a set of transferable skills that will enhance their employability.
+Our Researcher Development Programme gives students access to an extensive programme of modules, courses and workshops, offered both face-to-face and online, that will develop their skills and capabilities as a researcher and equip them with a set of transferable skills that will enhance their employability.
 While some key elements of the programme are compulsory, students work with their supervisors to develop an overall programme of development specific and relevant to their individual needs.
-For more information on the Researcher Development Programme contact firstname.lastname@example.org or follow the link above.